govau/design-system-site/content/about/intro.md

 *Together we‘ll be able to build products and services better, faster and easier.*

-Join in the community today.
+Join the community today.
 This is a great chance for you to:

 - **collaborate** on developing up great solutions to common design problems